manuelbieh/react-book/ecosystem/internationalization.md

 );
 ```

-For myself it has proven useful, to extract components into their own files and wrap them with the `withTranslation()` HOC when they are exported:
+For myself, it has proven useful to extract components into their own files and wrap them with the `withTranslation()` HOC when they are exported:

 ```jsx
 // Greeting.js